Tag Archive for: Female Pattern Baldness

 Higher Doses of Minoxidil are Available by Prescription

-Oral and topical Minoxidil doses above five percent are available to women but only off-label by prescription.
+Oral Minoxidil and topical Minoxidil doses above five percent are available to women but only off-label by prescription.
 Don’t be concerned about using prescription medication off-label, though.
 The FDA knows that medical providers do that.
 Off-label means that dermatologists may prescribe a drug for use that isn’t approved when the provider determines that the medication is medically appropriate.

 Minoxidil Is Used to Treat Female Pattern Baldness and Other Hair Loss Conditions